Guidance: what schools and colleges should do if exams or other assessments are seriously disrupted

-When drafting contingency plans, centres should consider the following guidance:
+When drafting contingency plans, you should consider the following guidance:

-- Department of Education Northern Ireland guidance on exceptional closure days
+- ‘Exceptional closure days’ from the Department of Education in Northern Ireland

 2. Disruption to assessments or exams

-If the exam or assessment cannot take place, or if a student misses an exam or loses their assessment due to an emergency or other event outside of the student’s control, centres should discuss alternative arrangements with the relevant awarding organisation.
+- a student misses an exam or loses their assessment due to an emergency, or other event, outside of the student’s control

-- Review contingency plans well in advance of each exam or assessment series.
-Consider how, if the contingency plan is invoked, the Centre will comply with the awarding organisations’ requirements.
+Review contingency plans well in advance of each exam or assessment series.
+Consider how, if the contingency plan is invoked, you will comply with the awarding organisation’s requirements.